yunusemrebitkay/Algorithms/PhpAlgorithm/README.md

 #### 25 - Create the algorithm that returns the sum of all elements in the list, where each element is multiplied by its index.
 #### 26 - Create the algorithm that creates a simple calculator.
 #### 27 - Create the algorithm that finds the HCF and LCM of two numbers.
-#### 28 - Create the algorithm that calculates the Fibonacci number in a given range.
+#### 28 - Create the algorithm that calculates the Fibonacci number.
 #### 29 - Create the algorithm that calculates the number of palindromes.
 #### 30 - Create the algorithm that calculates the Armstrong number.